 [Happy December!
 I apologize for the slight delay, and thank you for your time in viewing what I have to share!
 This article in particular… well, I have to say I’m not entirely happy with it, but I would like to discipline myself to stay consistent in my posts.
-Nevertheless, I hope you enjoy Christ through this message.
+Nevertheless, I hope you enjoy Christ with this message.
 Stay blessed in our beautiful Savior -JB]

 Out of the overflow of the heart, the mouth speaks.

 From this proverb, I can perceive communication as a significant outlet, if not the only outlet of our true beliefs, or what we hold true in the core of our beings.
 Communication, by default, is the impartation of our beliefs to others.
 Whether this be in conscious words or unconscious gestures, we are constantly communicating.
-If nobody is around, we communicate to ourselves.
+If nobody is around, we communicate with ourselves.

 Daniel 12:4 expresses the exponential increase of knowledge as time comes to an end.
 What intrigues me is that as knowledge indeed increases, so communication also increases.